AlirezaFT78/MLCV_Lab/README.md

 # Machine Learning and Computer Vision Laboratory
 In this repository, I share my codes for the MLCV Course of SUT EE department.
-The course's purpose is to get familiar with the implementation of ML and Image-Processing Algorithms using OpenCV Scikit-Learn.
+The course's purpose is to get familiar with the implementation of ML and Image-Processing Algorithms using OpenCV and Scikit-Learn.

 ## Datasets